 Your pup may urinate more often, and there will be a bloody vaginal discharge.

-She may become clingy during this stage, and hold her tail close to her body as a sign that she’s uninterested in breeding.
+Your Dachshund may become clingier than normal during this stage, and hold her tail close to her body as a sign that she’s uninterested in breeding at this time.

 This stage is when your Dachshund is ready to breed.

 Her vaginal discharge will turn from bloody to a brownish or clear discharge.

 She may also start “flagging” her tail, which means she’s holding it in an upright manner and moving it back and forth.

 This is a sign that your Dachshund is trying to attract a mate.

 Her hormones are fluctuating, causing changes in behavior.

 Now is the time to consult your veterinarian if you want to breed your dog.

 Talk to your vet right away during this phase if you want to breed your dog.